NeKoRoSYS/NeKoRoSYS/README.md

 <h2 align="center"> About Me </h2>
 <br>

-I am an aspiring software developer, and my goal is to learn a lot of aspects that come in developing software and IoT such as video games and other tools and systems.
+I am an aspiring software developer.
+My goal is to learn a lot of aspects that come in developing software, systems, and general IoT such as video games, and other tools and systems.
 You can find more about me on [my website](https://nekorosys.github.io)!

 <br>